 A product marketing team contributes significantly to marketing and sales strategies that can differentiate you from your competitors; it’s an essential piece of the company puzzle, and while we’re perhaps biased, the benefits are there for all to see.

-Greater market understanding
+You'll improve your market understanding

 Establishing an understanding of the market, what the customer within that market is craving, and how they can gain a foothold on their competition, is the bread and butter for any product marketer.